-In all spots of conflict and crisis around the world, there are people who speak out against the use of violence and who are committed to a more peaceful future in various ways.
-The role of young persons in international peacebuilding receives increasing attention.
-Their scope for action in an environment scarred by conflict and violence is severely limited.
-Their every-day life and their working life are often debilitating and potentially associated with traumatic experiences.
+In Germany, but also in all areas of conflict and crisis around the world, there are people who speak out against the use of violence and who are committed to a more peaceful future in various ways, regardless of their residency, origin, status or gender.
+The role of young adults in the area of worldwide peacebuilding receives increasing attention, not least due to the 2015 UN resolution 2250 on Youth, Peace and Security (YPS).
+However, their scope of action in surroundings scarred by conflict and violence remains severely limited.
+Their every-day life just as their working life are often debilitating and potentially associated with traumatic experiences.
+In addition, discriminatory, anti-democratic or racist hostilities are often part of the every-day life of engaged young people, in regions of conflict as well as in the German or European context.
+Commonly, this is particularly experienced by those, who have a background in (forced) migration.
+The activities of this target group however, get significantly less public attention and accordingly less support.

-The Summerschool 2014 was supported by Friends of Berghof Peace Education/ Institute for Peace Education e.V., the university town of Tübingen, and Stiftung Mercator.
+The Summer School 2018 is supported by Friends of Berghof Peace Education/ Institute for Peace Education e.V. and the university town of Tübingen.
 The support network should be maintained and extended.

 ...in a peaceful and a better place - even if it's going to be a slow and long process!", concluded a participant of the 3rd International Summerschool for Young Peacebuilders.
 As in previous years, fifteen particularly committed young adults met at the Georg Zundel Haus of the Berghof Foundation in Tübingen to exchange experiences, get to know new content and methods of peace education and to recover from their challenging work environments.
 A main focus of the summerschool was to provide inspiration for a conflict-sensitive refugee work, which the participants would to implement within the context of their countries of origin or residence (Rwanda, Uganda, Egypt, Lebanon, Jordan, Iran, Turkey, Greece, Ukraine, Montenegro, Sweden, France, Germany).